stoeffn/StudApp/README.md

 #  StudApp—Stud.IP on the Go

-StudApp is an iOS client application for the [Stud.IP](http://www.studip.de/) learning platform, which is widely used by German Universities as well as other organizations.
+StudApp is an iOS application for the [Stud.IP](http://www.studip.de/) learning platform, which is widely used by German Universities and other organizations as it enables course organization and file management with ease.
+This project aims to take it to the next level by providing deep system integration by leveraging native capabilities of iOS.

 ## Compability

+* Requires at least Stud.IP 4
-* Requires iOS 10.0 at minimum
+* Requires iOS 10.0 at minimum (some features require iOS 11)
 * Optimized for iPhone and iPad

 # Features

 * Organizing courses (e.g. by selecting semesters or applying colors)
+* Viewing general course information, announcements, events, and files
-* File and download management
+* Document download management with powerful search
+* Complete offline availability
-* Integrates with iOS's Files app
+* Integrates with iOS's native Files app
-* Viewing announcements
 * Integration into Spotlight search and Handoff
-* Offline Availability
+* Usage of 3D Touch, Drag'n'Drop, Haptic feedvack, and more
 * Fully translated into English and German

 _TODO: Describe each feature in detail and provide screenshots_